Residential Asphalt Paving

 We may also do an additional test called a ‘proof roll’ to see how well the sub base is working and what areas need to be fixed.

 Asphalt is a mixture of tar and sandstone that is heated in order for it to be pliable enough to work with.

 The contractor will lay down the hot mix asphalt and then level and compact it to create the finished, smooth surface.

 The surface is usually hard enough to walk on in about a day, but it may take weeks for it to fully harden & cure.
 Our contractors will advise you of what to be cautious of to avoid divots and scuffs.

 Residential Asphalt Resurfacing

-Asphalt resurfacing, or asphalt overlay is a cost-effective way to restore your pavement to the condition it once was.
-Resurfacing is best for driveways with steady sub-layers and less fatigue cracking.
-If you have any serious wear and tear on your paving, full depth patching may need to take place before repurposing.
+Asphalt resurfacing, or asphalt overlay, is a cost-effective way to restore your pavement to the condition it once was.
+Resurfacing is best for driveways with sturdy sub-layers and little-to-no fatigue cracking.

-- The top layer of existing asphalt is grinded down.
+- The top layer of existing asphalt is ground down.